-Waikanae tornado: 'Intense thundering' as funnel cloud whirls through Waikanae, pines hurled into roof
+Wild weather: Waikanae tornado, pines hurled through roof

 ACS Ltd worker Gordon Cameron described the terrifying moments the tornado tore down Omahi St before the building was wrecked in the violent lunchtime storm.

-Cameron said he was in the building's kitchen making a coffee when the storm struck around 1.15pm.
+Cameron said he was in the kitchen making a coffee when the storm struck around 1.15pm.

 "It sounded like heavy rain that got louder and then there was an intense thundering kind of noise.